ChristofSeiler/sherlock/batchtools.md

 }
 ```

-Here is the code that we need to include in an `R` script to use `batchtools`:
+Then, here is the code that we need to include in an `R` script to use `batchtools`:

 ```r
 slurm_settings = "slurm_batchtools.tmpl"